RedSyven/locator-bar-options/README.md

 # Locator Bar Options for Minecraft 1.21.6+
-The [Locator Bar Options] datapack exposes basic `/waypoint` commands to the settings menu, improving accessibility for players.
+[Locator Bar Options] is a serverside datapack that exposes basic `/waypoint` commands to the settings menu, improving accessibility for players.
 <br />
 <br />
 This allows players to easily and intuitively view/change their Locator Bar settings without needing command access or server permissions.